Robustness of longitudinal transmon readout to ionization: Fast and high-fidelity longitudinal readout

 \section{Fast and high-fidelity longitudinal readout}

 As discussed in \cref{sec:intro}, under the longitudinal interaction $g_z(\hat{a}^\dagger + \hat{a})\hat{\sigma}_z $, the qubit-state dependent displacement of the resonator moves at the optimal $180$ degrees out of phase from one another.
 Therefore, especially at shorter integration times, the signal-to-noise ratio increases more rapidly than for the dispersive readout as the pointer states separate in the optimal manner~\cite{Didier_longitudinal}.
 To quickly activate the longitudinal interaction and obtain a fast and high-fidelity readout, we begin by quickly displacing the resonator field to a target coherent state $\ket{\alpha_f}$ leading to a longitudinal interaction of amplitude $g_z = \alpha_f\chi_z$, see \cref{app_sec:pulse_shape} for the pulse shape $\varepsilon(t)$.
-As an illustration, \cref{fig:RO_sim} shows the assignment error for different $\alpha_f$ with $E_J / E_C = 50$ and $\omega_r / 2 \pi = 9.3$ GHz, obtained from stochastic Schr\"odinger equation simulations of the readout.
-Even for a moderate driving amplitude corresponding to $|\alpha_f|^2 \sim 16$ photons (light blue), the assignment error reaches $99.99$\% in less than $50$ ns.
+As an illustration, \cref{fig:RO_sim} shows the assignment error for different $\alpha_f$ with $E_J / E_C = 50$ and $\omega_r / 2 \pi = 9.3$ GHz, obtained from stochastic Schr\"odinger equation simulations of the readout dynamics with heterodyne detection.
+Note that here we use $E_J/E_C = 50$ as opposed to $E_J/E_C = 100$ as in \cref{fig:branch_analysis_1}, as this gives a larger $\zpft$ and consequently a larger dispersive shift $\chi_z$.
+However, a large $E_J/E_C$ ratio does not limit the readout performance.

+Even for a moderate driving amplitude corresponding to $|\alpha_f|^2 \sim 16$ photons (light blue), the assignment error reaches $10^{-4}$ in less than $30$ ns for a measurement efficiency of $\eta = 1$, and in less than $50$ ns for a more realistic measurement efficiency of $\eta = 0.5$ (dashed light blue).
 Those results are obtained for photon numbers that are well below the critical photon number, here $\sim 170$ photons for the chosen parameters.
 See \cref{app_sec:stochastic_readout_sims} for further details on the stochastic simulations.

 Ideally, we want the fidelity and QNDness of the readout to be maximized.
 The two processes affecting these metrics are ionization and the resonator's self-Kerr.
 At high photon numbers, the resonator's self-Kerr --- which just like the dispersive shift $\chi_z$ is non-perturbative and not controlled by the qubit-resonator detuning ---can lead to bananization of the resonator field~\cite{Sivak2019,Boutin2017}.
 This can reduce the signal-to-noise ratio and thereby reduce the readout fidelity.
 Furthermore, a large self-Kerr can limit the maximum number of photons that can be placed into the resonator.
 Despite these possible limitations to the readout, \cref{fig:RO_sim} which contains these imperfections shows that fast and high-fidelity longitudinal readout is possible.